 The goal is not to be happy or perfect all the time.
 Instead, the goal is to focus on creating and sustaining a sense of internal balance and harmony.

-What Does A Typical Day AT A MENTAL HEALTH TREATMENT CENTER Look Like?
+What Does A Typical Day At A Mental Health Therapy Retreat Look Like?

 It varies on both the program and the individual.
 You will be meeting with a variety of professionals including psychiatrists, therapists, case managers, and specialists (i.e., nutrition coaches and addictions counselors) throughout your stay.
 This team will collaborate with you to create an appropriate schedule that meets your needs.